-K-12 education in Tennessee should enable students to engage and thrive in the connected, digital world of the 21st century.
+Tennessee students have various 21st century needs that their K-12 education should address in order to enable them to engage and thrive in a connected, digital world.
 The Tennessee K-8 Computer Science Standards are designed to be used within and across all content areas in order to enhance learning and to ultimately inspire students to take ownership of their own academic success.